 - Take an over-the-counter pain reliever such as acetaminophen (Tylenol).

-You should weigh yourself each day to make sure you are not putting on too much weight (5 or more pounds a day).
+You should weigh yourself each day to make sure you are not putting on too much weight (5 or more pounds or about 2 kilograms or more a day).

 In the rare case that you develop severe OHSS, you will probably need to go to a hospital.
 The providers there will give you fluids through a vein (intravenous fluids).
 They will also remove fluids that have collected in your body, and monitor your condition.